lio972/legstar-xsd2cob/trunk/readme.txt

   1. Go to the folder where you unzipped the distribution file.
 It should contain a build.xml ANT script.
   2. Type ant.
-  3. Check the cobol sub folder, a cobol source file should have been created.
+  3. Check the cobol sub folder, an set of COBOL copybooks should have been created.
+  4. Check the cobolschema sub folder, a set of COBOL-annotated XML Schema files should have been created.

 Troubleshooting ANT:
 ===================